George Cansdale: Personal life

 He married Margaret Williamson, who had been a fellow student at Oxford, in 1940.
 They were both active Christians.
 George Cansdale was Churchwarden of All Souls Church, Langham Place, from 1950 to 1971, and President of the evangelical Crusaders Union.
 He died in Great Chesterford, Essex in 1993 at the age of 83.

-He had a well-documented falling out with Gerald Durrel, which resulted in the latter being "black-balled" from a number of zoos.
+He had a well-documented falling out with Gerald Durrell, which resulted in the latter being "black-balled" from a number of zoos.

 George also featured on the BBC Home Service's Desert Island Discs in January 1957.
 His music choices included Mozart, Bach, Beethoven and Handel.
 His luxury item was a pair of field glasses.